fommil/netlib-java/README.md

 C / C++ / Fortran applications.

-The following performance charts give an idea of the performance ratios of Java vs the native reference implementation.
+The following performance charts give an idea of the performance ratios of Java vs the native implementations.
 Also shown are pure C performance runs that show that **dropping to C at the application layer gives no performance benefit**.
 If anything, the Java version is faster for smaller matrices and is consistently faster than the "optimised" implementations for some types of operations (e.g. `ddot`).

-One should expect machine optimised natives to out-perform the reference implementation – especially for larger arrays – as demonstrated below by Apple's [veclib framework](https://developer.apple.com/library/mac/documentation/Performance/Conceptual/vecLib/Reference/reference.html), Intel's [MKL](http://software.intel.com/en-us/intel-mkl) and (to a lesser extent)
+One can expect machine-optimised natives to out-perform the reference implementation – especially for larger arrays – as demonstrated below by Apple's [veclib framework](https://developer.apple.com/library/mac/documentation/Performance/Conceptual/vecLib/Reference/reference.html), Intel's [MKL](http://software.intel.com/en-us/intel-mkl) and (to a lesser extent)